sablier-labs/lockup/README.md

 ## Sablier V2 Open-Ended

-This repository contains the smart contracts for the EOES (EVM open-ended streams) product.
-By open-ended, we mean that the streams have no fixed duration and deposit amount.
-This product is primarily beneficial for salaries and not for vesting or airdrops, where lockups are more appropriate.
+This repository contains the smart contracts for the EOES (EVM open-ended streams) concept.
+By open-ended, we mean that the streams have no fixed duration and no deposit amount.
+This concept is primarily beneficial for salaries and not for vesting or airdrops, where lockups are more appropriate.

 ### Motivation